-Impairment losses recognised in prior years are assessed at each reporting date for any indication that the loss has decreased or no longer exists.
-An impairment loss is reversed if there has been a change in the estimate us ed to determine the recoverable amount.
-An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, if no impairment loss had been recognised.
+Impairment losses recognition are assessed at each reporting date for any indication that the loss has decreased or no longer exists.
+An impairment loss is reversed if there has been a change in the estimate used to determine the recoverable amount.
+The reversal of an impairment loss is reversed to the extent that the carrying amount of the asset does not exceed the carrying amount that would have been determined if no impairment loss had been recognised.